qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 3. Recover the snapshot:
    - Call the [recover endpoint](../../concepts/snapshots/#recover-in-cluster-deployment).
 Set a location which points to the snapshot file (`file:///qdrant/snapshots/{collection_name}/{snapshot_file_name}`) for each host.

+## Backup considerations

+Backups are incremental.
+For example, if you have two backups, backup number 2 contains only the data that changed since backup number 1.
+This reduces the total cost of your backups.

+You can create multiple backup schedules.

+When you restore a snapshot, any changes made after the date of the snapshot are lost.